IBM System/23 Datamaster: Hardware

 The video subsystem of this computer is based on the Intel 8275.
 This component has the responsibility to generate sync signals, among other functions.
 The section is almost copied from the datasheet of this component.
 As a curiosity, it has support for light pen, and it has a mechanism to simulate it during diagnostics.
 The video memory is not dedicated, unlike integrated circuit-based computers such as the TMS9918 or similar.
 The symbols are defined in a character generator which consists of eight pages (one per region/language supported) of 128 glyphs each.
 The 128 character limit is due to the width of the internal queues of the 8275, which uses seven bits to define a character.
 Those pages are selected according to the jumper configuration on the motherboard, but this is done by the software and it can therefore be changed in runtime.
 The screen field is 80 columns wide by 24 rows high.

 The presence of a DMA controller is not frequent in 8-bit computers.
 This had to be added due to the incapacity of the CRTC of generate video addresses.
 In fact, this part requires a DMA controller in order to operate.
 In the Datamaster the DMA controller is the Intel 8257 and also has a dedicated channel to floppy drive transactions.

-The keyboard, precursor of the model F, is based around the Intel 8048.
+The Datamaster's Model F keyboard is based around the Intel 8048.
 It communicates with an Intel 8255 through a parallel bus.
 The technology of the matrix is capacitive.
 It has 83 keys.
 During initialization, the computer expects the keyboard to send a verification code to announce its presence; the diagnostics fail otherwise.

 The system includes a dedicated diagnostics port which assists repairs.
 This was used in conjunction with a probe that showed the corresponding step code; its usage was required when the machine failed to initialize the video subsystem.